Force over Distance: Chapter 28

 //Did I, or did I not, tell you to be ready?// Rush snarled. //Say no for fuck’s sake.// The scientist’s expression stayed perfectly impassive.

-//They’re going to hear some of this eventually,// Young shot back, trying to stay atop his intense unease, //especially if they dial in and send additional personnel.
+//They’ll hear some of this eventually,// Young shot back, trying to stay atop his unease, //especially if they dial in and send additional personnel.
 It’s better they hear at least some of it from us?//

 //Easy for you to say.
 You’re not the one who looks compromised.//